-If the complaint has not been dealt with satisfactorily, or the department has not responded, you may then make a privacy complaint to the Office of the Information Commissioner.
+If you are unsatisfied with how your complaint has been handled, or if the department has not responded, you may make a privacy complaint to the Office of the Information Commissioner.
 The privacy complaint will then be mediated if deemed appropriate, or may be referred to the Queensland Civil and Administrative Tribunal.
 A privacy complaint may not be made to the Information Commissioner until at least 45 days after the complaint has been made to the department.
 The postal address of the Information Commissioner is:

 Office of the Information Commissioner

 PO Box 10143

 If you have queries about our privacy and security practices, please contact us.